1What is a hackathon?

 7Why does it cost money to participate?

-Free events don’t require any commitment from participants and our experience shows that around 20 – 30% of people who register for a free event don’t show up.
 There are only limited tickets available to TransportHack, so no-shows prevent someone else from registering and attending.
 By charging a nominal fee, participants are usually more committed before they register.
-The weekend is fully catered, so you will get your monies worth.
-No refunds will be offered.

 8I’ve never been to a hackathon, what should I expect?